Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-20-exorcisms.md

 It wasn't Zane.
 Instead, an OmoAru shuffled out into the street, raising a glowing white stick.

 Aliens came in all shapes and varieties, and the temptation was always there to compare them to mixtures of human species back on Earth.
 Blue giraffes, white zebra-giraffes, raccoon persons and so on.
-It was always an unfair and inaccurate comparison---they were their own species, the products of evolution that had nothing to do with Earth---but comparisons with leopard geckos and big-eared bats sprang to mind anyway when considering an OmoAru.
+It was always an unfair and inaccurate comparison - they were their own species, the products of evolution that had nothing to do with Earth - but comparisons with leopard geckos and big-eared bats sprang to mind anyway when considering an OmoAru.

 This one was about twice Allison's height and shrouded in robes against both the sand and the cold night air.
-Its skin---dry, tough and scaly---was the colour of the desert, mottled here and there with patterns of a surprising turquoise and ochre hue that became thicker and more vivid around the base of its huge furry ears.
+Its skin - dry, tough and scaly - was the colour of the desert, mottled here and there with patterns of a surprising turquoise and ochre hue that became thicker and more vivid around the base of its huge furry ears.
 The tufted end of its tail ticked back and forth behind its back, folding over into a question mark.

 "*UmUa WenUatu WoUem WioYuwu?*" It asked.